Martini024/point-cluster/README.md

 #### `getLeaves(clusterId: number, limit?: number, offset?: number): Point[]`

-Retrieves points within a cluster, with optional pagination.
+Returns all the points of a cluster (given its `cluster_id`), with pagination support:
+`limit` is the number of points to return (set to `Infinity` for all points), and `offset` is the amount of points to skip (for pagination).
+Throws an error if the cluster ID does not exist.

 #### `getClusterExpansionZoom(clusterId: number): number`

-Returns the zoom level where the cluster expands into its children.
+Returns the zoom on which the cluster expands into several children (useful for "click to zoom" feature) given the cluster's `cluster_id`.
 Throws an error if the cluster ID does not exist.

 ---